Miracle Mile Advisors LLC Takes $5.08 Million Position in iShares 0-5 Year TIPS Bond ETF (NYSEARCA:STIP)

-Miracle Mile Advisors LLC purchased a new stake in shares of iShares 0-5 Year TIPS Bond ETF (NYSEARCA:STIP – Get Rating) during the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm purchased 47,942 shares of the company’s stock, valued at approximately $5,076,000.
-Miracle Mile Advisors LLC owned approximately 0.05% of iShares 0-5 Year TIPS Bond ETF at the end of the most recent quarter.
+Miracle Mile Advisors LLC acquired a new position in shares of iShares 0-5 Year TIPS Bond ETF (NYSEARCA:STIP – Get Rating) in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm acquired 47,942 shares of the company’s stock, valued at approximately $5,076,000.
+Miracle Mile Advisors LLC owned about 0.05% of iShares 0-5 Year TIPS Bond ETF at the end of the most recent reporting period.

-Other hedge funds have also recently made changes to their positions in the company.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
 Crestmont Private Wealth LLC bought a new position in shares of iShares 0-5 Year TIPS Bond ETF during the fourth quarter worth about $41,000.
 Asset Dedication LLC bought a new position in shares of iShares 0-5 Year TIPS Bond ETF during the third quarter worth about $63,000.
 JPMorgan Chase & Co. raised its position in shares of iShares 0-5 Year TIPS Bond ETF by 121.8% during the second quarter.
 JPMorgan Chase & Co. now owns 650 shares of the company’s stock worth $69,000 after acquiring an additional 357 shares during the last quarter.
 Creative Financial Designs Inc. ADV bought a new position in shares of iShares 0-5 Year TIPS Bond ETF during the third quarter worth about $75,000.
 Finally, Robinson Capital Management LLC bought a new position in shares of iShares 0-5 Year TIPS Bond ETF during the third quarter worth about $85,000.

 Read More